-Now Jones has recalled Thompson to Parliament to give “futher evidence” at the earliest opportunity, along with Royal Mail Group chairman Keith Williams, after the committee “is now not confident that all the answers you gave during the session were wholly accurate”.
+Jones recalled Thompson to Parliament to give “futher evidence” at the earliest opportunity, along with Royal Mail Group chairman Keith Williams, after the committee “is now not confident that all the answers you gave during the session were wholly accurate”.
 Ricky McAulay, the company’s operations developement director, also took part in the session.

 CWU members in Royal Mail staged 18 days of strike action during the second half of 2022 over pay, jobs and conditions.
-The union is currently balloting members on further action, with results expected mid-February.
-The CWU has announced an additional day of strike action over a 24-hour period from midday on 16 February.
+The union recently renewd its mandate for industrial action, with a turnout of 77% and more than 95% in favour.

-Royal Mail’s embattled CEO will have to return to Parliament to the BEIS committee to clarify evidence he gave in a bruising session last month.
-Thompson has been recalled for a session which will take place on 22 February, after the committee received evidence which contradicts some of his testimony from the previous session.
+Royal Mail’s embattled CEO returned to Parliament to the BEIS committee to clarify evidence he gave in a bruising session last month.
+Thompson was recalled after the committee received evidence which contradicted some of his testimony from the previous session.

-The Committee pointed to three discrepancies that it wants clarity on:
+The Committee pointed to three discrepancies it wanted clarity on: